Public Safety Building

 The building is organized around an entry plaza viewed through a tall curving glass wall.
 The curving glass wall defines circulation that overlooks the lobby, the exterior entry plaza and the neighboring community.
 The tall narrow atrium is designed to allow a visual connection between the floors but maintain a limited secure view up to the other floors from level one.
 This visual connection and an adjacent open staircase are designed to promote communication and camaraderie among the Police, Fire and Emergency Operations staff.

 View of Plaza looking North

 The Public Plaza will be a major new open space to be used and enjoyed by visitors, workers, nearby residents and occupants of the future transit oriented development.
-The orientation of the plaza and the overhead photovoltaic canopy will draw attention to the building and direct visitors to the main entry.
-The overhead photovoltaic canopy will provide filtered sun & shade on the public plaza.
-It will also provide strong visual and physical connections to Library Square, to downtown and to the public transit along E 400 South.
+The orientation of the plaza and the overhead photovoltaic canopy draws attention to the building and direct visitors to the main entry.
+The overhead photovoltaic canopy provides filtered sun & shade on the public plaza.
+It also provides strong visual and physical connections to Library Square, to downtown and to the public transit along E 400 South.
 The east/west axial connection to the library block and City Hall extends through the public space.
 Intimate gardens and seating will provide large and small gathering spaces and interest within the larger open area.